Dance Floor Anthem (I Don't Want to Be in Love): Chart performance

-The single became the band's most successful song in Australia, debuting at number two on the ARIA Singles Chart on July 15, 2007, behind Rihanna's hit "Umbrella".
-It dropped to number three the next week, then spent two weeks at number four before returning to number two, this time behind Australia's best-selling single of the year—"Big Girls Don't Cry" by Fergie.
-The song dropped to number three for two weeks, then rose to number two one last time on September 9, still behind "Big Girls Don't Cry".
-Afterwards, the song steadily dropped down the chart, spending a further 21 weeks in the top 50.
-At the end of the year, the single came in 12th for the best-selling single of the year.
-In neighboring New Zealand, the song debuted at number 38 on August 13, then reached its peak position of number 11 six weeks later, becoming the band's second-highest charting single there after "I Just Wanna Live", which reached number six.
-It spent 26 weeks on the Recorded Music NZ (then RIANZ) chart altogether.
+"Dance Floor Anthem" became the band's highest-charting song in Australia, debuting at number two on the ARIA Singles Chart on July 15, 2007.
+Throughout August and September, it rose and fell within the top five, logging two more weeks at number two.
+Afterwards, it fell down the chart, spending a further 21 weeks in the top 50.
+At the end of the year, the single came in at number 12 on the Australian year-end chart.
+The Australian Recording Industry Association (ARIA) awarded the single a platinum certification for shipping over 70,000 copies.
+In neighboring New Zealand, the song debuted at number 38 on August 13, then reached its peak of number 11 six weeks later, becoming the band's second-highest-charting single there after "I Just Wanna Live", which reached number six.
+It spent 26 weeks on the Recorded Music NZ (then RIANZ) chart altogether and was certified gold for sales exceeding 7,500.

-"Dance Floor Anthem" is the second highest-peaking song of Good Charlotte's career on the US Billboard Hot 100 to date, where it reached number 25.
+"Dance Floor Anthem" is the second-highest-peaking song of Good Charlotte's career on the US Billboard Hot 100, where it reached number 25.
+By January 2009, it had sold over two million copies in the US, enough to earn a double-platinum certification from the Recording Industry Association of America (RIAA).
 In Canada, the song reached number 35 on the Canadian Hot 100 chart.
-In Europe, it managed to chart in Finland, where it debuted and peaked at number 19 on the seventh chart week of 2008, but it dropped out of the chart the next week.
+In Europe, it charted in Finland, where it debuted and peaked at number 19 on the seventh chart week of 2008 but dropped out of the chart the next week.
 It also appeared on Slovakia's chart, where it reached number 18 and spent 41 nonconsecutive weeks in the top 100.